Israel goes public on 2007 destruction of suspected Syrian reactor, warns region

 Wednesday’s release came ahead of the publication of a memoir by Olmert.
 One of his aides told Reuters the book would contain passages about the 2007 strike in Syria.

-Writing by Dan Williams and Stephen Farrell; Editing by Simon Cameron-Moore
+Writing by Dan Williams and Stephen Farrell; Editing by Simon Cameron-Moore and Nick Macfie